Stress granule: Potential roles of RNA-RNA interactions

 RNA phase transitions driven in part by intermolecular RNA-RNA interactions may play a role in stress granule formation.
 Similar to intrinsically disordered proteins, total RNA extracts are capable of undergoing phase separation in physiological conditions in vitro.
 RNA-seq analyses demonstrate that these assemblies share a largely overlapping transcriptome with stress granules, with RNA enrichment in both being predominately based on the length of the RNA.
 Further, stress granules contain many RNA helicases, including the DEAD/H-box helicases Ded1p/DDX3, eIF4A1, and RHAU.
 In yeast, catalytic ded1 mutant alleles give rise to constitutive stress granules ATPase-deficient DDX3X (the mammalian homolog of Ded1) mutant alleles are found in pediatric medulloblastoma, and these coincide with constitutive granular assemblies in patient cells.
 These mutant DDX3 proteins promote stress granule assembly in HeLa cells.
 In mammalian cells, RHAU mutants lead to reduced stress granule dynamics.
 Thus, some hypothesize that RNA aggregation facilitated by intermolecular RNA-RNA interactions plays a role in stress granule formation, and that this role may be regulated by RNA helicases.
-There is also evidence that RNA within stress granules is more compacted, compared to RNA in the cytoplasm, and that the RNA is preferentially post-translationally modified by N6-methyladenosine (m6A) on its 5' ends.
+There is also evidence that RNA within stress granules is more compacted, compared to RNA in the cytoplasm, and that the RNA is found to be post-translationally modified by N6-methyladenosine (m6A) on its 5' ends or RNA acetylation ac4C.
 Recent work has shown that the highly abundant translation initiation factor and DEAD-box protein eIF4A limits stress granule formation.
 It does so through its ability to bind ATP and RNA, acting analogously to protein chaperones like Hsp70.

 Connection with processing bodies

 Stress granules and P-bodies (processing bodies) share RNA and protein components, both appear under stress, and can physically associate with one another.
 As of 2018, of the ~660 proteins identified as localizing to stress granules, ~11% also have been identified as processing body-localized proteins (see below).
-The protein G3BP1 is necessary for the proper docking of processing bodies and stress granules to each other, which may be important for the preservation of polyadenylated mRNAs.
+The protein G3BP1 is necessary for the proper docking of processing bodies and stress granules to each other, which may be important for the preservation of polyadenylated mRNA.

 Although some protein components are shared between stress granules and processing bodies, the majority of proteins in either structure are uniquely localized to either structure.
-While both stress granules and P-bodies are associated with mRNAs, processing bodies have been long proposed to be sites of mRNA degradation because they contain enzymes like DCP1/2 and XRN1 that are known to degrade mRNAs.
-However, others have demonstrated that mRNAs associated with processing bodies are largely translationally repressed but not degraded.
-It has also been proposed that mRNAs selected for degradation are passed from stress granules to processing bodies, though there is also data suggesting that processing bodies precede and promote stress granule formation.
+While both stress granules and P-bodies are associated with mRNA, processing bodies have been long proposed to be sites of mRNA degradation because they contain enzymes such as DCP1/2 and XRN1 that are known to degrade mRNA.
+However, others have demonstrated that mRNA associated with processing bodies are largely translationally repressed but not degraded.
+It has also been proposed that mRNA selected for degradation are passed from stress granules to processing bodies, though there is also data suggesting that processing bodies precede and promote stress granule formation.